osiris-code/osiris/docs/other/index.md

 ## Analytical Function Parser

-OSIRIS includes an analytical function parser, so that the user can specify parameters for the simulation in the form of an analytical expression that is evaluated at run time.
-For details on the capabilities and syntax of the is function parser please check the [function parser](function_parser) section.
+OSIRIS includes an analytical function parser so that the user can specify parameters for the simulation in the form of an analytical expression that is evaluated at run time.
+For details on the capabilities and syntax of the function parser please check the [function parser](function_parser) section.

+## Boundary conditions

+OSIRIS implements a number of boundary conditions for particles and fields, including periodic, open-space, reflecting and thermal bath boundaries.
+For a detailed discussion of the boundary conditions available please read the [boundary conditions section](boundary_conditions).

+## Shared Memory (OpenMP) parallelism

+In addition to the standard spatial decomposition, OSIRIS can use a hybrid distributed memory (MPI) / shared memory (OpenMP) algorithm that relies on the fact that usually the computer nodes used have a number of cores that share the node memory, and may improve performance in some simulations.
+To read more about shared memory parallelism in Osiris please consult the [shared memory](shared_memory) section.

+## Particle Tracking

+Particle tracking diagnostics allow you to follow the detailed trajectories (tracks) of individual particles in your simulation.
+To read more about particle tracking diagnostics in Osiris please consult the [particle tracking](particle_tracking) section.

+## Average/Envelope Grids

+Average/Envelope grid diagnostics allow you significantly reduce grid diagnostics file size by spatially averaging/taking the envelope of the original data.
+To read more about particle tracking diagnostics in Osiris please consult the [average](average_envelope) section.

 ## Grid diagnostics